 Used medical sharps should be collected in a sharp approved container available free of charge from participating pharmacies.

 Biomedical sharps are treated using a high-pressure steam sterilization process (typically a commercial autoclave).
 Cytotoxic sharps are treated using high temperature incineration.

-Any retail pharmacy that is open to the public in the province of ON, BC, MB, and PEI may become a collection site.
+Any retail community pharmacy that is open to the public in the province of ON, BC, MB, and PEI may become a collection site.
 Participation in our programs is voluntary and free of charge.
-To register, the “Collection Location Agreement” form found here must first be signed.
+To register, pharmacies should submit a “Collection Location Agreement” form.

 Your HPSA ID is the two-letter initials of your province (ON, BC, MB, or PE), followed by 6 digits comprised of your pharmacy accreditation number with the provincial college.
 For example, an Ontario pharmacy with accreditation number 1234 will have HPSA ID# ON001234.
 Your unique HPSA ID can be found in your HPSA Welcome e-mail.